Khaledy30/nestjs-graphql/README.md

 # SERVERMONO

-## README - NestJS and GraphQL Project
+## README - NestJS, GraphQL, Prisma and PlanetScale Project
-This is a quick guide to set up and initialize a NestJS project with GraphQL.
-It also includes instructions for developing new modules in the system.
+This is a quick guide to set up and initialize a NestJS project with GraphQL, using Prisma as the ORM and PlanetScale as the database.
+It also includes instructions for developing new modules within the monolith.

 ## Prerequisites
 Make sure you have Node.js and npm installed on your machine.